-Eurazeo measures its carbon footprint according to the GHG Protocol (or Greenhouse Gas Protocol), which provides an international framework for accounting and measuring GHG emissions.
-It differentiates three scopes: Scope 1 corresponds to direct GHG emissions, Scope 2 to indirect energy-related emissions, and Scope 3 regroups all other indirect emissions, for the upstream or downstream activity.
-Eurazeo's carbon footprint (1) breaks down as follows:
+Eurazeo measures its carbon footprint according to the GHG Protocol (or Greenhouse Gas Protocol), which provides standards and recommendations to account for GHG emissions.
+It differentiates three scopes: Scope 1 corresponds to direct GHG emissions, Scope 2 to indirect energy-related emissions, and Scope 3 regroups all other indirect emissions, for the upstream or downstream activity, according to 15 distinct categories.
+In 2023, Eurazeo further improved the accuracy of its carbon footprint assessment by adopting a bottom-up approach based on the accounting statements of all its subsidiaries and supplemented by physical data when available.
+The scope includes all Eurazeo offices worldwide, i.e. Paris, Berlin, Frankfurt, Luxembourg, Milan, New York, Seoul, Singapore, Madrid, London, Shanghai and São Paulo, representing a total workforce of 441 employees (compared to 431 in 2022).
+See Section 3.2.4 Environmental impacts for more information.